-As you are planning your trip, you will certainly wonder how to get around.
+As you are planning your bicycle trip and beyond, you will certainly wonder how to best get around.
 We’re here to help and have put together some general information and tips for you.
-You will find tour-specific travel information in your Getting to and Away (GTA), which was emailed to you with your reservation confirmation.
-Note that the taxi fares provided below are estimates and might be fluctuating.
-We have inserted them to give you a rough idea but you should confirm them with drivers.
+You will find tour-specific travel information in the online itinerary specific to your tour.
+Note that any fares and timing mentioned are estimates.

 Aeropuerto de Santiago (SCL)